helxplatform/dug/dug/README.md

 In phase 1, we use Neo4J to build queries.
 In subsequent phases, we integrate other semantic services using TranQL.

 ![image](https://user-images.githubusercontent.com/306971/77681466-bcec2d80-6f6b-11ea-93c5-87eee57d4b66.png)
 **Figure 3**: A TranQL knowledge graph query response.
 Integrating TOPMed harmonized variables as a Translator service called by TranQL allows us to query the federation of Translator ontological connections as a precursor to indexing.
 This includes chemical, phenotypic, disease, cell type, genetic, and other ontologies from sources like [ROBOKOP](https://researchsoftwareinstitute.github.io/data-translator/apps/robokop) as well as clinical aggregate data from sources like [ICEES](https://researchsoftwareinstitute.github.io/data-translator/apps/icees).
+The image above shows a query linking cholesterol to "LDL in Blood" a harmonized TOPMed variable.
+That variable is, in turn, linked to source variables and each of those is linked to its source study.

 ## Approach